-- Loader Delay – Sets a timeout (in tenths of a second) for keyboard input.
+Loader Delay – Sets a timeout (in tenths of a second) for keyboard input.
 If no key is pressed within the specified time, the first or default image is automatically booted.
-You can enter 1 to 100 .
+You can enter a value from

-If a Barracuda NG Firewall running on 32-bit units like F10, F100, F200, and F300 has more than 768 MB of RAM and ACPF memory parameters are increased, you might have to increase the memory available for vmalloc.
-Add: vmalloc=400M
+If a Barracuda CloudGen Firewall running on 32-bit units like F10, F100, F200, and F300 has more than 768 MB of RAM and ACPF memory parameters are increased, you might have to increase the memory available for vmalloc.
+Add:

 Disable ACPI – To disable ACPI when the system is booted, select yes.
 Disable ACPI if either the interrupt routing in the ACPI table is wrong and you want to fall back to standard interrupt routing, or if the ACPI functions in the BIOS cause problems.